Cornell-MAE-UG/fa25-portfolio-AlexaRosano/index.md

-# Project Link
+# Portfolio Link

-My Portfolio can be found following the link below:
+My Portfolio can be found by following the link below:
 [Click to open the project repository](https://alexarosano.github.io/AVR-Portfolio/)